-Eyeliner can give you irritated and infected eyes instead of more beautiful ones.
+Eyeliner particles can give you irritated and infected eyes instead of more beautiful ones.

 The Food and Drug Administration (FDA) warns that makeup can become contaminated with disease-causing bacteria.
 That’s why it’s potentially dangerous to use old cosmetics, share your makeup, try opened makeup samples at retail stores, and use beauty products moistened with saliva.